7 PMP® Exam Lessons Learned from PMP Certification Exam Passers

 Everyone has different ways of studying for the Project Management Professional (PMP)® certification.
-You may carry the PMBOK® Guide around with you, or use flashcards.
+You may carry A Guide to the Project Management Body of Knowledge (PMBOK® Guide) around with you, or use flashcards.
 You may join your local Project Management Institute (PMI)® Chapter and study in a group.
 Whatever your study path, someone has been there before you.

 1. Make a PMP Exam Study Plan

 “I had a plan laid out and had to rebaseline it twice but it helps to view where you are and align it once every 2-3 days,” says one student on our forum.
 Create a plan in a format that works for you and stick to it.
 It’s OK if it changes every so often, but having a plan will allow you to assess if you are on track with your studies.
 And you can take corrective action if you are not.

 2. Read the Guide

 You might think this is obvious, but it really does help to have a copy of the PMBOK® Guide.
 “Get a copy of the current edition and read it twice,” recommends one successful student.
 “The first time highlight the important parts and the second time make flashcards of those highlights.
 Doing the flash cards will help get the information into your head.”
 You can then go through your flashcards daily to remind yourself of the key points in the PMBOK® Guide.
 “It is also a good reference,” the new PMP adds.
 “Go through the glossary twice… you will notice a few interesting definitions like Elapsed Time and Duration.”

 The PMBOK® Guide is the basis for the majority of the questions in the exam, so you really do have to know the concepts and the terminology thoroughly.